ShawnWu076/LOL_WIN_LOSE_MODEL/README.md

 minute), and **dpm**( team damage per minute) to analyze the overall performance of the team, which can be used to predict the victory of the game.

+---
+## **Fairness Analysis**

+### Fairness group choice

+Do groups with high dpm (Damage per minute) have different predictions from the ones with low dpm?

+### Divide the groups

+The mean of dpm is around 1900; thus, we consider dpm <= 1900 low dpm; oppositely, dpm > 1900 high dpm.

+Here is the False Negative Rate by brackets of dpm:

+<iframe src="assets/false.html" width=800 height=600 frameBorder=0></iframe>

+### Null Hypothesis

+The classifier's accuracy is the same for both low dpm and high dpm, and any differences are due to chance

+### Alternative hypothesis

+The classifier's accuracy is higher for high dpm.

+### Test Statistic

+Difference in accuracy (low dpm minus high dpm).

+### Significance level

+0.01

+### Permutation

+<iframe src="assets/perm.html" width=800 height=600 frameBorder=0></iframe>

+#### Based on our test statistics, p-value of 0.58, and this graph, the difference in accuracy across the two groups seems significant.
+#### Therefore, we fail to reject our null hypothesis and claim that high dpm and low dpm might have the same accuracy.